Skip to content

 Understanding real wage growth after inflation

-Calculate real wage growth after inflation.
-See if a nominal raise actually increases purchasing power.
-Enter salary and inflation rate for an instant result.
+Calculate real wage growth after inflation — see whether a nominal raise actually increases purchasing power against the cost-of-living rise.

 What this tool does